Blog icon

 The Thailand-Australia Venture Exchange Program is sponsored by the Australian Government ‘s Southeast Asia and Australia Government Partnerships program, and managed by CSIRO, Australia‘s national science agency, in partnership with the Government of Thailand through the National Science and Technology Development Agency (NSTDA) and the Research University Network (RUN) Thailand.

-Applications for Round 1 Sustainable Agrifood Systems Development are opening soon.
+Applications for the Thailand-Australia Venture Exchange Program, Sustainable Agrifood Systems Development are now OPEN

 To be notified about program news, call for applications and upcoming rounds, please subscribe to our mailing list